FISO OCR WORLD CHAMPIONSHIPS

 Events & Formats

-Event formats include 100 m individual Sprint (12 obstacles, video here), 3 km individual and team Short Course (~20 obstacles ) and 15 km individual Standard Distance (~50 obstacles) cross country Obstacle Course Races.
+Event formats include 100 m individual Sprint (12 obstacles, video here), 3 km individual and team Short Course (~20 obstacles) and 15 km individual Standard Distance (~50 obstacles) cross country Obstacle Course Races.
 Qualification for OCR World Championships assumes athletes study and train for the obstacle format, rules, terrain and weather conditions.

 Competition Rules

 Competition Rules are specific to each event.
-Rules for competitive categories allow only one attempt per obstacle.
+Rules for competitive categories allow only one attempt for hanging obstacle.
 The races and competition rules are formatted to facilitate fairness, event flow, judging and eliminate back-ups at obstacles.
 A high level of obstacle proficiency is required and courses and are designed for completion by world level athletes in all categories.
 Races are not “failure” competitions, and are designed for national teams selected from the best athletes in each country.
 This meets criteria accepted for medal events in Games and championships under regulation by the International Olympic Committee for athletes competing at the highest level.

 Athlete & Entourage Conduct